 A wide choice of entertainment ideal for all sports fans.

-Live streaming service Sling TV enables sports fans to watch SEC Network through its Sling TV Orange plan.
-The package costs $30/mo. and includes entertainment, lifestyle, news, and other sports channels alongside SEC Network.
-The channel is also available with the Sling TV Blue & Orange plan, which combines its 2 separate plans for $45/mo.
+Live streaming service Sling TV enables sports fans to watch SEC Network through its Sling TV Orange with the Sports Extra add-on plan.
+The package costs $51/mo. and includes entertainment, lifestyle, news, and other sports channels alongside SEC Network.
+The channel is also available with the Sling TV Blue & Orange plan, which combines its 2 separate plans for $55/mo.

-Sling TV customers get 10 hours of cloud DVR, which can be boosted to 50 for an extra $5/mo.
-Sling TV Orange only comes with 1 simultaneous stream, but the Sling TV Blue & Orange plan upgrades that to 4.
+Sling TV customers get 50 hours of cloud DVR, and Sling TV Orange only comes with 1 simultaneous stream, but the Sling TV Blue & Orange plan upgrades that to 4.
 Find out more about the service in our Sling TV review.

 SEC Network without cable FAQs